 - Is tipping customary in Italy?

-- Tipping is not as customary in Italy as in the United States and is not always expected.
-However, it is always a kind gesture and proper etiquette to leave "a little something extra," depending on the level of service you receive.
+- Tipping is indeed customary in Italy !
+It is considered a kind gesture and proper etiquette to leave "a little something extra" depending on the level of service you receive.
+For a private guide it is suggested to leave 15 – 25 euros for a typical 3-hour tour.

 - What happens after I've requested a booking through your website?